andrewiankidd/legacy-lua-fotd/README.md

 # Fear of the Dark

-A game I was working on using C#/XNA, 2012ish
+A game I was working on using Lua + Love2D, 2011ish

 a spiritual successor to my previous project [cellgame](https://github.com/andrewiankidd/legacy-vb-cellgame) :)